19 Fun Things to Do In Estes Park, Colorado

 2. Ride the Rainbow Slide at Fun City Estes Park

-Our girls have always loved stopping at Fun City Estes Park to ride the iconic rainbow slide.
-In fact, there might have been a little bribery related to the rainbow slide!
-“If you will hike with us without complaining, we will stop at the slides when we are done.”
-(Feel free to borrow that little bit of parenting wisdom.)
+My girls always loved stopping at Fun City Estes Park to ride the iconic rainbow slide—and there may have been a little parenting bribery involved.
+“If you hike without complaining, we’ll stop at the slides when we’re done.”
+Feel free to borrow that one.

 3. Meander Along the Estes Park Riverwalk